hazymorning/origami_weather/README.md

 | `weather_entity` | `string` | — | **Required.** Your weather entity. |
 | `moon_phase_entity` | `string` | — | **Recommended.** Your moon phase sensor. |

-**The actual content of the card is up to you.** When you add the card to your dashboard, it comes with an example layout already set up, which you can customize however you like.
+**The actual content of the card is up to you.** When you add it to your dashboard it comes with the Compact layout and your weather entity already filled in.
+The rest is done in the visual editor.

-There is a visual editor for this, so the yaml below is only there if you prefer it or want to copy an example.
-See the [Examples](#examples) for inspiration, and [Layout Options](#layouts) for how building layouts works.
+The editor has four panels: **Layouts** for the four included layouts, **General** for card size, sun and moon and tap action, **Background** for the sky and its effects, and **Content** for the containers and buttons the card is made of.

+All of it works in yaml as well, the keys are under [Options](#options).

 <br>